thecomplexityproject/cognitivecomplexity/documentation/cognitive-complexity.md

 ## Definition of the cognitive complexity metric

-We should also define the cognitive complexity metric :
+The cognitive complexity metric could be defined like this :

 > **Definition**
 >